-This information was last updated on November 11, 2021.
-It is not guaranteed to be the most current information, so please make sure to contact the appropriate people at DOC before making arrangements.
+This information was last updated on May 28, 2022.
+It is not guaranteed to be the most current information, so please make sure to contact the appropriate people at DOC before making arrangements, and also review DOC’s website on prisoner marriages and domestic partnerships.
+For information about married couples’ eligibility for Extended Family Visits (EFVs), see here.

 DOC’s website on marriages also gives some information about the marriage process.
 Here is a scan of the complete marriage paperwork packet from 2016 (IMPORTANT NOTE: some documents may have been updated by DOC since that time, so use this scan for informational purposes only, making sure to request current versions of all forms from DOC, as some things may have changed).

-As of November 11, 2021, DOC is only allowing virtual marriages (using Microsoft Teams) due to the COVID-19 pandemic.
-Please verify with DOC that this is still the case if you are currently going through the process.
-The Washington State Supreme Court order (AMENDED THIRD REVISED AND EXTENDED ORDER REGARDING COURT OPERATIONS No. 25700-B-626) that made virtual marriages legal can be found here (see pg.
+During the COVID-19 pandemic, DOC began allowing virtual marriages (using Microsoft Teams).
+Please verify with DOC staff that this is still an option if you are considering this option.
+The Washington State Supreme Court order (AMENDED THIRD REVISED AND EXTENDED ORDER REGARDING COURT OPERATIONS No. 25700-B-626) that made virtual marriages legal in Washington State can be found here (see pg.
 13 of the document).

 Here are the most common challenges people encounter when attempting to go through WA DOC’s marriage process: